If you enjoyed reading this, please send me an email. All correspondence is appreciated!

 While we were sitting in the station waiting room, another train arrived from the west and a young South African couple got off - the first South Africans we'd met on this trip.
 They were travelling around the USA in a similar fashion to us but in the opposite direction, anti-clockwise rather than clockwise.
 They'd just been in Los Angeles and New Orleans and were now going to explore Florida.
 We wished each other luck then headed in our separate directions, never to meet again.

 [Saturday 27 May : New Orleans, USA] Spent the night on the train as we rolled north then west through Florida, Alabama, Mississippi and Louisiana, getting to New Orleans at about 11:30 AM.
 On the way in to New Orleans we passed a cemetery and saw the above-ground graves for which the city is famous - New Orleans is below sea-level so graves fill with water; people have to be buried above the ground.
 That night we went to the French Quarter and walked down Bourbon Street, where there are an incredible number of bars, cafes, restaurants and clubs.
-The whole area was so jam-packed with party-goers that the streets were filled with people; cars had to inch their way along, waiting for the crowds to move aside to let them through.
-We went back to our digs that night on one of the ancient trams for which New Orleans is famous.
+The whole area was so jam-packed with party-goers that the streets were completely clogged with people; cars had to inch their way along, waiting for the crowds to move aside to let them through.
+We went back to our digs that night on one of the vintage trams that clank around the city all day and most of the night.

 [Sunday 28 May : New Orleans, USA] Walked down Canal Street and took the free ferry across the Mississippi River to Algiers Point and "Mardi Gras World".
 Spent the rest of the day exploring New Orleans.